TrendingTechnology/larua/README.md

 # Larua

-A [Ghost](http://github.com/tryghost/ghost/) theme that derived from Canitia Jr. It featured a new look and some added features.
+A [Ghost](http://github.com/tryghost/ghost/) theme that derived from Canitia Jr. It features a new look and some added features.

 # Main Features
 - UI optimised for different form factors (phone/tablet/pc)